-In our first white paper examining natural capital, the DWS Research Institute published "A Transformational Framework for Water Risk"36 in which it proposed a solution for how investors can deliver transformational water investments across all asset classes37.
-The research paper later won the UK's Pensions for Purpose "Best Environmental Impact Thought Leadership Content" award38.
+In our first white paper examining natural capital, the DWS Research Institute published "A Transformational Framework for Water Risk" in which it proposed a solution for how investors can deliver transformational water investments across all asset classes.
+The research paper later won the UK's Pensions for Purpose "Best Environmental Impact Thought Leadership Content" award.

 In March 2021, the DWS Research Institute and the cash return on capital invested (CROCI) team began collaborating on water materiality with Ceres and their Valuing Water Initiative investor group.
 The DWS CROCI team is a proprietary investment process based on a valuation technique.
 Our collaborative work led to the publication of two research reports at the end of 2021 examining the financial materiality of water in the clothing and packaged meats industries.
 Most approaches to water risk focus on companies' sector and geographic exposure and do not examine financial materiality.
 This joint research could contribute to more organisations focusing on financial materiality of water risk.
 These reports will support Ceres in creating an investor engagement initiative on water, which could help focus more investors, companies, and governments on systemic water risks.
-The reports won "ESG research of the year - Europe 2022" from Environmental Finance39.
+The reports won "ESG research of the year - Europe 2022" from Environmental Finance.
 A DWS expert presented this research in a webinar with Ceres and other investors interested in water sustainability.

-In 2022, DWS joined the Ceres Valuing Water Finance Initiative40, aiming to engage with a major apparel company to reduce its water use and water pollution through its operations and supply chain.
+In 2022, DWS joined the Ceres Valuing Water Finance Initiative, aiming to engage with a major apparel company to reduce its water use and water pollution through its operations and supply chain.

-To reflect on the important role nature plays in carbon removal and reduction, the DWS Research Institute published their "Oceans and Climate - Exploring the Nexus" whitepaper41 in October 2021.
+To reflect on the important role nature plays in carbon removal and reduction, the DWS Research Institute published their "Oceans and Climate - Exploring the Nexus" whitepaper in October 2021.

-Within this context, in 2021 DWS launched the DWS Concept ESG Blue Economy Fund, an equity fund focused on ocean protection.
-We are supported by the WWF Germany, which provides advice on the investee engagement approach for the fund.
-In addition, DWS entered into a partnership with WWF in the context of DWS Concept ESG Blue Economy fund and on a multi-year marine conservation project in the second-largest coral reef in the world.
+Within this context, in 2021 DWS launched the DWS Concept ESG Blue Economy Fund, an equity fund focused on ocean public organisations and NGOs. protection.
+We are supported by the WWF Germany, which While the interests of our stakeholders may be conflicting, we provides advice on the investee engagement approach for the fund.
+In addition, DWS entered into a partnership with WWF in have to navigate among these interests.
+We are open to the context of DWS Concept ESG Blue Economy fund and on a constructive critique and dialogue, which we believe is crucial multi-year marine conservation project in the second-largest to improving our sustainability approach. coral reef in the world.
 In 2022, the Blue Economy Fund published its first engagement report.
+Within our Communications, Brand & CSR sub-division, a